Inspired by nature | KS2 | Year 4 | Grammar

-Proboscis monkeys are natives to Borneo’s jungles.
-They can be found by the rivers, swamps, and coastal mangroves.
-Proboscis monkeys are the most talented swimmers of all the primates – they have webbed feet and hands to help them quickly swim away from predators.
+Proboscis monkeys are native to Borneo’s jungles.
+They can be found by the rivers, swamps and coastal mangroves.
+Proboscis monkeys are the most talented swimmers of all the primates – they have webbed feet and hands to help them swim quickly away from predators.
 The male proboscis monkeys use their large, drooping noses to attract mates.
 Scientists believe that their noses create an echo-chamber that amplifies the monkey’s call, which intimidates rival males and attracts females.

 In this clip, we will see proboscis monkeys leap into a crocodile-infested river.
 Will they manage to come out unharmed?

-Turn the off the sound, and write your own narration of the clip.
+Turn off the sound, and write your own narration for the clip.